Qiskit/qiskit/docs/migration_guides/opflow_migration.rst

 .. note::

-    The :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class computes evolutions for exponentiated sums of Paulis by changing them each to the
+    The :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class computes evolutions for exponentiated sums of Paulis by converting to the Z basis, rotating with an RZ, changing back, and trotterizing.
-    Z basis, rotating with an RZ, changing back, and trotterizing following the desired scheme.
-Within its ``.convert`` method, the class follows a recursive strategy that involves creating :class:`qiskit.opflow.evolutions.EvolvedOp` placeholders for the operators, constructing :class:`.PauliEvolutionGate`\s out of the operator primitives and supplying one of the desired synthesis methods to perform the trotterization (either via a ``string``\, which is then inputted into a :class:`qiskit.opflow.evolutions.TrotterizationFactory`, or by supplying a method instance of :class:`qiskit.opflow.evolutions.Trotter`, :class:`qiskit.opflow.evolutions.Suzuki` or :class:`qiskit.opflow.evolutions.QDrift`).
+    When calling ``.convert()``, the class follows a recursive strategy that involves creating :class:`~qiskit.opflow.evolutions.EvolvedOp` placeholders for the operators,
+    constructing :class:`.PauliEvolutionGate`\s out of the operator primitives, and supplying one of the desired synthesis methods to perform the trotterization.
+The methods can be specified via ``string``, which is then inputted into a :class:`~qiskit.opflow.evolutions.TrotterizationFactory`, or by supplying a method instance of :class:`qiskit.opflow.evolutions.Trotter`, :class:`qiskit.opflow.evolutions.Suzuki` or :class:`qiskit.opflow.evolutions.QDrift`.

     The different trotterization methods that extend :class:`qiskit.opflow.evolutions.TrotterizationBase` were migrated to :mod:`qiskit.synthesis`,
     and now extend the :class:`qiskit.synthesis.ProductFormula` base class.
-They no longer contain a ``.convert()`` method for standalone use, but now are designed to be plugged into the :class:`.PauliEvolutionGate` and called via ``.synthesize()``.
+They no longer contain a ``.convert()`` method for standalone use, but are now designed to be plugged into the :class:`.PauliEvolutionGate` and called via ``.synthesize()``.
     In this context, the job of the :class:`qiskit.opflow.evolutions.PauliTrotterEvolution` class can now be handled directly by the algorithms
     (for example, :class:`~qiskit.algorithms.time_evolvers.trotterization.TrotterQRTE`\).